nickathens/wardrobe/README.md

 This project provides a simple Flask application that allows users to upload an image or provide a text description to receive outfit suggestions.

+The repository now includes a lightweight stub for the Self-Correction Human Parsing (SCHP) model.
+You can `POST` an image to the `/parse` endpoint to receive dummy segmentation data illustrating how SCHP could be integrated without shipping the full model.

 ## Setup

 Install dependencies: